alexbrombal/selenium-sauce/README.md

 - `quiet:` - If true, tells Selenium Sauce to silence its console output.

+- `sauceUsername` - The username for SauceLabs.
+Defaults to `process.env.SAUCE_USERNAME`.
+This value is used to populate `webdriver.sauce.user`, `sauceLabs.username`, and `sauceConnect.username`; however, you may override those values individually if desired.

+- `sauceAccessKey` - The access key for SauceLabs.
+Defaults to `process.env.SAUCE_ACCESS_KEY`.
+This value is used to populate `webdriver.sauce.key`, `sauceLabs.password`, and `sauceConnect.accessKey`; however, you may override those values individually if desired.

 - `webdriver:` - Options for [WebdriverIO](#webdriverio).
-These options are passed directly into the `webdriverio.remote()` function.
+This object has two properties, `sauce` and `local`, which are used to connect to SauceLabs or a local Selenium instance, respectively.

+  - `sauce:` - This object is passed directly to WebdriverIO *only if* the `user` and `key` properties are valid.

+    - `user:` - The username for SauceLabs.
+Defaults to the value of `sauceUsername` (i.e. you do not have to specify this if you already specified `sauceUsername`).

+    - `key:` - The access key for SauceLabs.
+Defaults to the value of `sauceAccessKey` (i.e. you do not have to specify this if you already specified `sauceAccessKey`).

-  - `desiredCapabilities:` - *Non-standard option:* an array of desired capabilities.
+    - `desiredCapabilities:` - *Non-standard option:* an array of desired browser capabilities.
 This differs from the standard option in that it is an array of browser capabilities rather than a single instance.

+  - `local:` - These options are passed directly to WebdriverIO if the user/key information above is empty.

+    - `desiredCapabilities:` - Same as above.
+Allows you to specify different browser capabilities when running Selenium locally.

 - `httpServer:` - Options for [HttpServer](#httpserver).
 These options are passed directly into `httpserver.createServer()`.